-Cleo Wade is an outspoken artist, poet, speaker, and author.
-She creates motivating messages, blending simplicity with positivity and arresting honesty.
-Her writing, accessible yet empowering, speaks to a greater future for all women, people of color, and the LGBTQ community, preaching love, acceptance, justice, peace, and equality .
+Cleo Wade is an artist, poet, and author of the forthcoming book Heart Talk: Poetic Wisdom For a Better Life.
+She creates uplifting messages, blending simplicity with positivity and arresting honesty.
+Her writing, accessible yet empowering, speaks to a greater future for all women, people of color, and the LGBTQ community, preaching love, acceptance, justice, peace, equity, and equality .